US Department of Energy

 Grant in 2024

-Nanohmics Inc., founded in 2002 and based in Austin, Texas, specializes in providing custom solutions in various advanced technological fields, including computational imaging, electro-optics, vacuum deposition, micro- and nanofabrication, and embedded systems instrumentation.
-The company focuses on integrating innovative power and thermal control subsystems with its devices, enabling enhanced performance across multiple applications such as surveillance, detection, and energy conversion.
-Nanohmics develops technologies that facilitate actionable information collection and analysis, promoting system automation and improving efficiency through smart sensing and automation.
+Nanohmics Inc., founded in 2002 and headquartered in Austin, Texas, specializes in providing custom solutions and services across various advanced technological domains.
+The company focuses on areas such as computational imaging, electro-optics, vacuum deposition, micro- and nanofabrication, and additive devices.
+In addition, Nanohmics integrates embedded systems instrumentation with innovative power and thermal control subsystems.
+Its offerings include the design and development of industrial technologies that enhance actionable information collection and system automation in applications that require surveillance, detection, performance characterization, environment awareness, and energy conversion.
+By leveraging these technologies, Nanohmics aims to improve efficiency through advanced instrumentation and smart sensing solutions tailored to meet client needs.

 zeroK NanoTech